 Parameter Description pTask Pointer to a task control block of type OS_TASK. sName Pointer to the name of the task.
-Can be $\mathtt{NULL}$ if not used. embOS does not copy the task name, but uses the pointer exclusively.
+Can be NULL if not used. embOS does not copy the task name, but uses the pointer exclusively.
 When using an embOS build without task name support, this parameter is ignored.
 Priority Priority of the task.
-Must be within the following range: $1 \le \texttt{Priority} \le 2^8 - 1 = 0 \times \texttt{FF}$ for $8/16$ -bit CPUs $1 \le \texttt{Priority} \le 2^{32} - 1 = 0 \times \texttt{FFFFFFFFF}$ for $32$ -bit CPUs Higher values indicate higher priorities.
-The type $0S\TASK\PRIO$ is defined as a $32$ -bit value for $32$ -bit CPUs and as an $8$ -bit value for $8$ or $16$ -bit CPUs by default. pfRoutine Pointer to the routine of type OS_ROUTINE_VOID_PTR that shall run as the task body. pStack Pointer to an area of memory in RAM that will serve as stack area for the task.
-The size of this block of memory determines the size of the stack area.
+Must be within the following range: $1 \le \text{Priority} \le 2^8 - 1 = 0 \times \text{FF}$ for 8/16-bit CPUs. $1 \le \text{Priority} \le 2^{32} - 1 = 0 \times \text{FFFFFFF}$ for 32-bit CPUs.Higher values indicate higher priorities.
+The typeOS_TASK_PRIO is defined as a 32-bit value for 32-bit CPUsand as an 8-bit value for 8 or 16-bit CPUs by default. pfRoutine Pointer to the routine of type OS_ROUTINE_VOID_PTR that shall run as the task body. pStack Pointer to an area of memory in RAM that will serve as stack area for the task.
+The size of this block of memory deter- mines the size of the stack area.
 StackSize Size of stack in bytes.
 TimeSlice Time slice value for round-robin scheduling.
 Has an effect only if other tasks are running at the same priority.
-It denotes the time (in embOS system ticks) that the task will run before it suspends, and must be in the following range: $0 \le \mathtt{TimeSlice} \le 255$ . pContext Parameter passed to the created task.
+It de- notes the time (in embOS system ticks) that the task will run before it suspends, and must be in the following range: $0 \leq \text{TimeSlice} \leq 255$.
+A TimeSlice value of zero is allowed and disables round-robin task switches (see sample in chap- ter Disabling preemptive task switches for tasks of equal pri- ority on page 62). pContext Parameter passed to the created task.

-This function works the same way as OS\TASK\Create(), but allows passing a parameter, pContext, to the task.
+This function works the same way as OS_TASK_Create(), but allows passing a parameter, pContext, to the task.
 Using a void pointer as additional parameter gives the flexibility to pass any kind of data to the task function.